ai4science-amsterdam/ai4science-amsterdam.github.io/pages/events.md

 * When: 24 February 2023
 * Where: LAB42 Room L1.01, Science Park, Amsterdam

 The event was a great success!
-Click to button for some impressions of the event.
+Click the button for some impressions of the event.

 <a class="radius button small" href="{{ site.url }}{{ site.baseurl }}/workshop2/">Read More›</a>